nesfit/ICS/Lectures/Lecture_02/Lecture.md

 ### Target-typed new expressions

 * C# 9 feature
-* No need to explicitly mention constructed type again
+* No need to repeat the constructed type

 ```C#
 Point p = new(3, 5);